 Merit Scholarships Aren’t the Only Ones Out There

 The majority of financial aid is actually need-based, not merit.
 So while working hard for grades in high school has its benefits (good study habits, the ability to self-motivate, ect.), don’t be discouraged if you weren’t in the top ten percent of your class or whatever.
 Financial need is based on the gap between what your prospective school costs and what you and your family can afford to pay.
 That means that your need will change based on how expensive your school is.

 In addition to need-based aid, there are plenty of financial aid opportunities for students who want to get a little creative.
-We’ve assembled some of the quirkier scholarships in these articles here and here.
+We’ve assembled some of the quirkier scholarships in these articles about 9 unique scholarships.
 Don’t stop your search there, though.
 There are scholarships out there for just about any passion or interest.